waggle-sensor/waggle-docs/docs/tutorials/accessing-data.md

 Raw sensor data is collected by edge code.
 This edge code can either talk to sensor hardware directly or may obtain data from an abstraction layer (not show in image above).
 Edge code may forward unprocessed sensor data, do light processing to convert raw sensor values into final data products, or may use CPU/GPU-intensive workloads (e.g. AI application) to extract information from data-intensive sensors such as cameras, microphone or LIDAR.

+Sensor data from nodes that comes in numerical or textual form (e.g. temperature) is stored natively in our time series database.
+Sensor data in form of large files (images, audio, movies..) is stored in the Sage object store, but is referenced in the time series data (thus the dashed arrow in the figure above).
+Thus, the primary way to find all data (sensor and large files) is via the Sage sensor query API described below.

 Currently the SAGE sensor database contains data such as: